Kwenta/smart-margin/README.md

 # Kwenta Margin Manager

-Contracts to manage account abstractions and features on top of the Synthetix Futures Platform.
-This will support future implementations of cross margin, limit orders, stop orders (TBD), copy trading (TBD).
+Contracts to manage account abstractions and features on top of Synthetix Futures (v1).
+This will support implementations of cross margin, limit orders, and stop orders.

 The repo is a mix of [Hardhat](https://hardhat.org/) & [Foundry](https://github.com/foundry-rs/foundry).
 Hardhat will be used for integration testing and deployment.
 Foundry will be used for unit testing and fuzz testing.